fortunegbai/Microsoft_Clarity_Report/README.md

 For product managers, designers, and business leaders, insights like these replace assumptions with facts.
 This project shows how I turn user behavior into practical ideas for better design and stronger business results.

+**_Disclaimer_**:
+>**_Images of Microsoft Clarity shown in this repository are purely for educational and portfolio purposes.
+Data displayed is sourced from publicly available demo data.
+All rights to the Clarity interface and branding belong to Microsoft._**